noresources/php-core/README.md

 ns-php/core
 ===========
-A set of basic utility components for PHP including
+A set of utility components for PHP including:

-* Type description
+* Type description.
-* Type conversion
+* Type conversion.
-* Interfaces to describe object which can be represented/converted to a POD type
+* Interfaces to describe object which can be represented/converted to a POD type.
-* Containers
+* Containers.

 ## Installation